Faculty by Campus:

 Before joining Smith College, he taught at the University of Texas at Austin, the University of New Haven, and the United States Naval Academy.
 John's research interests include Arabic language pedagogy, dialects, code-switching, and shifting patterns of language use in Arabic-language media.

 Dr. May George holds a doctoral degree in education from the University of Arizona with a focus on bilingual education.
-After receiving he Ph.D., she has held two prestigious post-doctoral fellowships, an Andrew Mellon Fellowship and a Fredrick Douglas Fellow, to support her continued research on bilingual education.
+After receiving her Ph.D., she has held two prestigious post-doctoral fellowships, an Andrew Mellon Fellowship and a Fredrick Douglas Fellow, to support her continued research on bilingual education.

 Dr. George has more than 20 years of teaching experience in higher education nationally and internationally.
 She has also worked with the United Nation Missions in Kurdistan Iraq to educate women.
 Dr. George’s research interests center on curriculum theory design, classroom pedagogy, and language acquisition.

 Nahla Khalil received her PhD in literary studies in 2008.
-Before joining the Dept. of comparative literature at UMass Amherst, Nahla taught at Amherst College, Smith College and The Five College Center for the Study of World Languages.Nahla teaches language classes at all levels in addition to literature and culture classes.
+Before joining the Dept. of Comparative Literature at UMass Amherst, Nahla taught at Amherst College, Smith College and The Five College Center for the Study of World Languages.Nahla teaches language classes at all levels in addition to literature and culture classes.
 Nahla’s research interests include Arabic and Arab American literature, foreign language pedagogy, translation, cultural studies and women and minority studies.